Tahul/vscode-commit-prompt/README.md

 #### Add Before Commit `commit-prompt.addBeforeCommit`

-Whether or not you want the extension to show the `add` each team you hit the `commit` command.
+Whether or not you want the extension to show the `add` prompt before each commit.

 Default: `true`

+#### Push After Commit `commit-prompt.pushAfterCommit`

+Whether or not your want the extension to `git push` after each commit.

+Default: `false`

 #### Subject Length `commit-prompt.subjectLength`